ComScore

 4. The Bandanna Cap

-Very similar to the above, but rather than give off an early 2000s or summer camp vibe, the bandanna cap feels much more ’70s and really only requires one small tweak in execution.
+Very similar to the above, but rather than giving off an early 2000s or summer camp vibe, the bandanna cap feels much more ’70s and really only requires one small tweak in execution.
 Instead of knotting your scarf below your hair, tie it on top of your strands and over the loose corner as well.
 Then tuck the excess fabric under the knot to neaten things up.

 head scarf styles the babushka